 - You can help other people if you want to via your blog.

-- Grow your business using your blog.
+- You can grow your business via your blog.

 - Improve your search engine rankings by driving traffic and interest to your website.